WEPN-FM: "Smooth R&B and Classic Soul" (1995–2012)

-While WRKS had a long-standing repertoire among listeners in the African-American community alongside WBLS, it suffered an advertising revenue setback in later years.
-This was due in part to Arbitron switching to the portable people meter system to monitor ratings around 2010, which caused controversy among urban radio advertisers in major markets.
-In addition, an increasing debt load at Emmis's corporate level which forced the company to sell 80 percent of WRXP to Merlin Media in 2011 was also a major factor.

-Transition to ESPN Radio (2012)
+ESPN Radio (2012–2024)

 On April 26, 2012, the Walt Disney Company and Emmis Communications agreed to a 12-year-lease of the 98.7 FM frequency for an undisclosed price.
-YMF Media (which acquired WBLS' parent Inner City Broadcasting Corporation) acquired the intellectual property and trademarks of WRKS, primarily the New York City market rights to "Kiss-FM."
-As a result, "Kiss" signed off on the 30th with a goodbye show featuring all of the remaining airstaff, and went off the air at Midnight, with "Brother's Gonna Work It Out" by Willie Hutch being the last song on "Kiss".
+YMF Media (which acquired WBLS' parent Inner City Broadcasting Corporation) acquired the intellectual property and trademarks of WRKS, primarily the New York City market rights to "Kiss-FM".
+As a result, Kiss signed off on the 30th with a goodbye show featuring all of the remaining airstaff, and went off the air at midnight, with "Brother's Gonna Work It Out" by Willie Hutch being the last song on Kiss.
 Immediately after, ESPN Radio began broadcasting on 98.7 FM under a local marketing agreement with the Walt Disney Company.
 Inner City/YMF also moved WBLS and its AM sister station WLIB into WRKS's former office/studio space at Emmis' New York broadcast facility.

-The 98.7 frequency simulcast WEPN, the ESPN owned-and-operated AM station until September 7, 2012, when the AM station switched over to ESPN Deportes Radio full-time.
-Simulcasts of New York Red Bulls games on MSG Network were switched to WEPN-FM at that time.
+The 98.7 frequency simulcast WEPN, the ESPN owned-and-operated AM station, until September 7, 2012, when the AM station switched over to ESPN Deportes Radio full-time.
+After the closure of ESPN Deportes Radio in 2019, the AM station became a passthrough for overflow programming, including the national ESPN Radio weekday schedule.

-The station's call sign changed to WEPN-FM on May 14, 2012, to match the AM call letters.
-YMF Media then transferred the WRKS call letters to the ESPN Radio affiliate in the Jackson, Mississippi area.
+The station's call sign changed to WEPN-FM on May 14, 2012, to match the AM call sign.
+YMF Media then transferred the WRKS call sign to the ESPN Radio affiliate in the Jackson, Mississippi area.

-In December 2021, Beaver Dam, Wisconsin-based Good Karma Brands announced that it would acquire operational control of WEPN-FM from Disney/ESPN, with Good Karma assuming the remainder of Disney's lease agreement with Emmis Communications; Emmis maintains ownership of the station's license.
+In December 2021, Beaver Dam, Wisconsin-based Good Karma Brands—an operator of ESPN Radio affiliates in other markets—announced that it would acquire operational control of WEPN-FM from Disney/ESPN, with Good Karma assuming the remainder of Disney's lease agreement with Emmis Communications; Emmis maintains ownership of the station's license.
 In the same transaction, Good Karma purchased full ownership of WEPN (AM) and ESPN Radio-owned stations in Chicago and Los Angeles from Disney.